 The Dutch are particularly good at this - this was the conclusion of a OECD survey Germany, on the other hand, only made it to eighth place in an international comparison.
 So what needs to be improved and why in the first place?

 A work-life balance is important, otherwise the topic wouldn't be on everyone's lips, would it?
 Basically, it sounds quite simple to somehow combine the obligations at work with everything that needs to be done at home.
 But in most cases, it looks like this: You come home tired from work, quickly do a few things around the house, maybe rush to a private appointment, eat something, and then fall into bed.
 This way, you've actually done all the professional and personal items that were on the day's schedule, but it has nothing to do with a work life balance.
 It's more about taking time for yourself and your loved ones.

 If you forget yourself, you become grumpy, dissatisfied and eaten up by stress.
 In the worst case, this can even lead to a Burnout lead.
 A good work-life balance benefits both you and your employer.
-You have more energy, are more motivated and in a better mood, which is why you complete your tasks with ease.
-Your productivity increases and you can look back proudly on all that you have accomplished today without having to work overtime!
+You have more energyYou'll be more motivated and in a better mood, which is why you'll complete your tasks with ease.
+Your productivity increases and you can proudly look back on all that you have accomplished today without working overtime!